Gdlv/SIT-ia/README.md

-*PLease, download the repository and test the sitia_eng.py file*
+*Please, download the repository and test the sitia_eng.py file*

 # SIT-ia: A software-hardware system to improve efficacy of the Sterile Insect Technique for pest management